paytaca/watchtower-cash-js/README.md

         // Your logic here when send transaction is successful console.log(result.txid)

-        // or if broadcast is set to false, you can get the raw transaction hex by console.log(result.transaction)
+        // or if broadcast is set to false, you can just get the raw transaction hex console.log(result.transaction)
     } else {
         // Your logic here when send transaction fails